vtex-apps/io-documentation/docs/en/Recipes/store/configuring-a-b2b-environment.md

 git: "https://github.com/vtex-apps/io-documentation/blob/master/docs/en/Recipes/store/creating-a-production-workspace.md"
 ---

-# Configuring a B2B store
+# Configuring a B2B environment

 B2B (Business to Business) is an abbreviation used in e-commerce in reference to **commercial transactions between companies**.